Interested parties in the U.S. and abroad were eligible to submit entries here by Wednesday, January 12, 2022, at 11:59 PM ET.

-- The funding policy should be submitted electronically by completing the online form by Monday, January 10, 2022, at 11:59 PM ET.
+- The funding policy should be submitted electronically by completing the online form by Wednesday, January 12, 2022, at 11:59 PM ET.
+(Deadline has passed)

 - Submitters agree to present their work at both the 2022 National Institute on Retirement Security Annual Policy Conference and the 2022 Conference of Consulting Actuaries Enrolled Actuaries Conference if they are chosen as a winning submission.